goro84211/avalon-nano3-scheduler/README.md

 # Avalon Nano 3 Home Miner Automation Script

+*Latest script works for the Firmware Version 24071801_42c628d.
+If you have older FW 24032701_48bd3a6, you might consider previous versions where login password is not hashed!*

 ## What This Script Does

 This Python script is designed to automate **Canaan Avalon Miner** management with the following features: